Fractal dimension and the counting rule of the Goldstone modes: summary

 \section{summary}

-In this work, a systematic investigation has been performed for highly degenerate ground states arising from SSB with a type-B GM in the context of quantum entanglement.
-It is found that the degenerate ground states admit an exact singular value decomposition, which unveils their scale invariance.
-This implies that the entanglement entropy $S(n)$ scales logarithmically with the block size $n$ in the thermodynamic limit, with the prefactor being half the number of type-B GMs $N_B$.
+In this work, a systematic investigation has been performed for a set of orthonormal basis states, which appear as highly degenerate ground states arising from SSB with a type-B GM in a quantum many-body system from a quantum entanglement perspective.
+It is found that the orthonormal basis states admit an exact Schmidt decomposition, which unveils their self-similarity relevant to scale invariance.
+This implies that the entanglement entropy $S(n)$ scales logarithmically with the block size $n$ in the thermodynamic limit, with the prefactor being half the number of type-B GMs $N_B$, as far as the orthonormal basis states are concerned.
 Meanwhile, as follows from a field-theoretic prediction~\cite{doyon}, the prefactor is half the fractal dimension $d_f$.
-Therefore, the fractal dimension $d_f$ is identical to the number of type-B GMs $N_B$ for the degenerate ground states.
-Our claim has been tested for the $\rm{SU(2)}$ spin-$s$ ferromagnetic model, the $\rm{SU(N+1)}$ ferromagnetic model and the $\rm{SU(2)}$ spin-1 anisotropic biquadratic model, with the fractal dimension $d_f$ being 1, $N$, and 1, respectively.
-In addition, an extensive numerical analysis has been performed to reveal how the logarithmic scaling behaviour emerges, as the system size $L$ increases.
+Therefore, the fractal dimension $d_f$ is identical to the number of type-B GMs $N_B$ for the orthonormal basis states arising from SSB with type-B GMs.
+Indeed, this conclusion has now been further confirmed in a forthcoming article~\cite{cantorset}, where a distinction between an intrinsic abstract fractal underlying the ground state subspace, as anticipated here, and an extrinsic fractal introduced to reveal the intrinsic abstract fractal, has been made.
+In addition, an extensive numerical analysis has been performed to reveal how the logarithmic scaling behaviour emerges, as the system size $L$ increases, for the $\rm{SU(2)}$ spin-$s$ ferromagnetic model, the $\rm{SU(N+1)}$ ferromagnetic model, with $N=2$, $3$ and $4$, and the $\rm{SU(2)}$ spin-1 anisotropic biquadratic model, with the fractal dimension $d_f$ being 1, $N$, and 1, respectively.
+Accordingly, the number of type-B GMs is 1, $N$, and 1, respectively.
 This lends further support to our claim.